 If we look down on the Solar System from a point high above the North Pole, the way we normally draw it, we shall see the Earth and the other planets going round the Sun and the Moon going round the Earth.
-But if we look at it edge on, the orbits of the other planets are at a very small angle (here shown greatly exaggerated) to the Earth’s orbit.
+But if we look at it edge on, the orbits of the Moon and the other planets are at a very small angle (here shown greatly exaggerated) to the Earth’s orbit.

-What this means is that if we draw the solar system on a piece of paper the Earth and the Sun are always actually on the piece of paper but the Moon and planets may be one or two millimetres above or below it.
+What this means is that if we draw the solar system on a piece of paper the Earth and the Sun are always actually on the piece of paper but the Moon and other planets may be one or two millimetres above or below it.

 Sam’s Games Room is at the bottom of the Lighthouse.
 It is completely round with bare walls and no windows, so he has covered the walls with posters.
 The football club he supports plays in blue shirts and he has posters of all the players: these are all at eye level.
 Above and below them are posters of other people, other sportsmen and women, famous scientists, astronomers and mathematicians, photos of the Moon and Earth and planets, Stonehenge, Harry Potter, almost anything he is interested in.